-White Collar Factory will be a new 16-storey, 22,000m2 office building in the heart of London’s ‘Tech City’ district.
+White Collar Factory is a 16-storey, 22,000m2 office building topped by a 150 metre rooftop running track and terrace in the heart of London’s ‘Tech City’ district.
 Arup’s innovative design has played a central role in establishing White Collar Factory as a model for a new type of office building – one that offers building users greater flexibility in the way they occupy and adapt floorplates, more choice over their working environment, and comfortable, productive spaces.

 Anticipating future needs